Pope dispatches Vatican firefighters to help in Italy quake rescue

 Amatrice was one of the small mountain towns wrecked by the quake.
 At least 73 people have died in the disaster, with many dozens still missing.

-Earlier on Wednesday, the pope canceled a scheduled speech at his weekly general audience on religious teachings and instead prayed with the crowd for victims and survivors.
+Earlier on Wednesday, the pope cancelled a scheduled speech at his weekly general audience on religious teachings and instead prayed with the crowd for victims and survivors.

 "Hearing the mayor of Amatrice say that the town no longer exists and learning that there are children among the victims, I am deeply saddened," he told tens of thousands of people gathered in St. Peter's Square.